-The entry doors are locked 24 hours / 7 days a week.
-Students, faculty, staff employees with an access card or phone application are allowed to self-access the building during operating hours.
-We advised students and employees to enter the campus building through the main double glass doors at all times and the back door would be used only for exiting the building until further notice.
-Bethesda University hires a security guard to patrol the parking lot on a regular basis and work with the Office of General Affairs staff to enforce security measures.
+The school building entry doors are locked 24 hours / 7 days a week.
+Students, faculty, staff employees with a school issued access card are allowed to self-access the building during operating hours.
+Bethesda University hires a security guard to patrol the parking lot on a regular basis and work with the Office of General Affairs to enforce security measures.